What’s new in UTI treatment research? Plenty, actually!

 Human microbiota has been receiving much attention recently, with probiotic supplements available and recommended for many human conditions.
 No wonder, since thousands of good bacteria living in and on our body are still mostly undiscovered.
 So far we happen to only find out the role of the microbiome balance once we break it.

 Unfortunately, changes in human microbiome have a domino effect.
 If you affect flora in your gut, suddenly not only your digestive health is ruined, but your mental health, vaginal, bladder, skin, and other systems wellbeing can go astray.
-Consequently, when it comes to UTI treatment research, the role of good bacteria in vagina and bladder attracts more and more attention in medical and research community.
+Consequently, when it comes to UTI treatment research, the role of good bacteria in vagina and bladder attracts more and more attention in the medical and research community.

 How probiotics work